Spectral scheme for an energetic Fokker-Planck equation with $\kappa$-distribution steady states: Spectral scheme based on non-standard orthogonal polynomials

 \section{Spectral scheme based on non-standard orthogonal polynomials}

-The aim of this section will be thus to construct a different spectral scheme, which shall degenerate into the Hermite spectral method of section \ref{SEC21}, when $\kappa$ tends towards infinity.
-The idea of this new scheme is based on the Gram-Schmidt orthogonalisation procedure, which requires the existence of the moments of the weight function ($\kappa$-distribution), such that we shall be forced to consider in this section rather the regularized Fokker-Planck equation~\eqref{EEQQ_bb}, {\it i.e.} \be (FP)_{\kappa,a}\,\,\,\left\{
+The aim of this section will be thus to construct a different spectral scheme, which shall degenerate into the Hermite spectral method of Section \ref{SEC21}, when $\kappa$ tends towards infinity.
+The idea of this new scheme is based on the Gram-Schmidt orthogonalisation procedure, which requires the existence of the moments of the weight function ($\kappa$-distribution), such that we shall be forced to consider in this section rather the following regularized Fokker-Planck equation for all $(t,v) \in (0,\infty) \times \RR$ \be (FP)_{\kappa,a}\,\,\,\left\{